FQ Circini: An Ordinary Nova with a High-mass B1 V(n)(e) Companion Whose Decretion Disk Transfers Mass to the White Dwarf via Roche-Lobe Overflow: INTRODUCTION

 This stark situation for CVs can be contrasted to the case for close interacting binaries with a neutron star (NS), or black hole (BH) in place of the WD.
 These systems are called X-ray binaries (XRBs).
 These systems are neatly trimodal on the mass of the companion star.
 The low-mass XRBs (the LMXBs) all have $\lesssim$1 $M_{\odot}$ companions, with prototypes Sco X-1 and A0620-00.
 The high-mass XRBs (the HMXBs) all have $>$10 $M_{\odot}$ companions, with prototypes Cyg X-1 and Vela X-1.
 There are rare intermediate-mass XRBs (the IMXBs) with $\sim$3 $M_{\odot}$ companions, with prototypes Her X-1 and V4641 Sgr.

 Where are all the CVs with high mass companions?
 The obvious group name is `high-mass cataclysmic variables'', or `HMCVs'.
 That is, where are all the close interacting binaries that consist of WDs accreting from $>$10 $M_{\odot}$ companions?
-Whatever stellar evolution path that created HMXBs might also create HMCVs.
-HMCVs are more luminous than the common CVs, so they will have a higher probability of recognition and they will be visible over a larger volume of our Milky Way, so they are not being `hidden'.
+HMCVs should be more luminous than the common CVs, so they will have a higher probability of recognition and they will be visible over a larger volume of our Milky Way, so they are not being `hidden'.
 As the gas accumulates onto the surface of the HMCV WD, it will inevitably trigger an ordinary CN eruption, with this eruption necessarily appearing with a remarkably low eruption amplitude.

 In this paper, we report the discovery of an HMCV, which has exploded as an ordinary nova in 2022, named FQ Cir.
 The WD has a mass around 1.25 $M_{\odot}$ being fed by an ordinary CV accretion disk, so as to provide the trigger mass for the nova.
 But the companion star is a Be main sequence star with a mass near 13.0 $M_{\odot}$.
 Startlingly, this makes FQ Cir into an HMCV.
 The orbital period is 2.04 days, so the Be star must be spun-up and ejecting the decretion disk that is truncated by the Roche lobe, such that gas in the decretion disk will pass through the Roche lobe and fuel the WD's accretion disk.
 So we have a new configuration for accretion, with two separate disks in the system, with one disk (the decretion disk around the B-star) transferring gas to the second disk (the accretion disk around the WD) by RLOF.